Adding a few simple, savory ingredients can turn Greek Yogurt into delicious, delightful dips and spreads, loaded with flavor…and protein.

 Mix it all together until well blended.
 Cover.
 Chill for a couple hours or overnight and let those flavors meld.
 Kept covered in the fridge this dip will be fine and dandy for a few days.

-Rachael – On our social media team she’s a jack of all trades, as well as an amazing designer and a daring and inventive cook.
+Rachael – On our social media team she’s a jack of all trades, and a daring and inventive cook.

 “Here’s my Seriously Spicy Greek Yogurt Dip – it’s great for topping tacos, quesadillas, or even corn on the cob!
 But it also works as a simple dip for your favorite chips.
 Mix one cup of Cabot 2% Greek Yogurt with 4 ounces of shredded Seriously Sharp Cheddar Cheese.
 Then add Sriracha to your liking (I like it hot! – I added about 4 tablespoons).
 Then season with sea salt and fresh ground pepper, and top with fresh chopped basil.”